davidalexandru23/test/README.md

 ```

 The application prompts for latitude and longitude coordinates and then shows the current temperature in Celsius.
 It requires an internet connection to retrieve weather data.
+Coordinates must be entered using decimal points (e.g., `47.5`) rather than commas.